pyOpenSci/software-peer-review/_sources/how-to/author-guide.md.txt

 You should respond to reviewers’ comments within **2 weeks** of the last-submitted review.
 You can make updates to your package at any time.
 We encourage ongoing conversations between authors and reviewers.
-See the [guide for package reviewers](reviewer-guide.md) for more details about how reviewers engage with package maintainers during a review.
+See the [guide for package reviewers](reviewer-guide.md) for more details about iewers engage with package maintainers during a review.

 ## 8. Acceptance into pyOpenSci